micro-lc/micro-lc.github.io/docs/micro-lc/overview.md

 sidebar_label: Overview
 ---

-`micro-lc` is the Mia-Platform solution for building flexible, multi-tenant front-end applications following the [Micro Frontend](https://micro-frontends.org/) architecture.
+`micro-lc` is the open source solution for building flexible, multi-tenant front-end applications following the [Micro Frontend](https://micro-frontends.org/) architecture.

 `micro-lc` consists of a core interface that loads, embeds, and orchestrates **plugins** (your individual frontend